Tokyo Stock Exchange suspends day's trade after worst-ever system glitch

 “The market was robbed of that chance.”

+"TSE is currently planning to replace the hardware and taking steps, including other maintenance, to ensure normal trading from tomorrow onwards," Japan Exchange Group 8697.T, which runs the TSE, said in a statement.

+TSE Chief Executive Officer Koichiro Miyahara will hold a news conference at 4:30 p.m.
+(0730 GMT).

-Smaller, regional bourses in Nagoya, Fukuoka and Sapporo were also forced to suspend trade because they also use the TSE’s system.
-That left the derivative-focused Osaka Exchange as the only market still running.
+Smaller, regional bourses in Nagoya, Fukuoka and Sapporo were also forced to suspend trade because they use the TSE’s system.
+That left the derivative-focused Osaka Exchange as the only equity market still running.

 Tokyo’s roughly $6 trillion market now ranks as the world’s third-largest, after New York and Shanghai, according to data from the World Federation of Exchanges.